mustafaazeem/chalmers-advanced-python/lecture-notes/python-guide.md

 #### 9.5.2.
 Web frameworks: Django

 Most modern web development is done with **frameworks**, which bundle libraries, conventions, and some "magic" which in general make it quicker to develop a web application compared to doing it from scratch.

-There are countless frameworks out there, and their popularity changes over time.One of the most popular web frameworks for Python is [Django](https://www.djangoproject.com/), which we will use in this course and which you are very likely to come across in industry too.
+There are countless frameworks out there, and their popularity changes over time.
+One of the most popular web frameworks for Python is [Django](https://www.djangoproject.com/), which we will use in this course and which you are very likely to come across in industry too.

 Trying to understand all the things that a big framework does is often daunting, and you have to learn how to filter through the marketing speech:

 > Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.

+_Quote from Djagno's homepage <https://www.djangoproject.com/>_

-The things we are interested in are:
+The features we are interested in are:

-* **HTTP server**: listens to HTTP requests and can send responses which are valid HTTP.
-We also want it to be able to handle concurrent requests from multiple clients efficiently.
+* **HTTP server**: listen to HTTP requests and send responses which are valid HTTP.
+We also want to handle concurrent requests from multiple clients efficiently.
-* **URL routing**: we want to handle different URLs in different ways, considering HTTP method, path, and queries.
+* **URL routing**: handle different URLs in different ways, considering HTTP method, path, and queries.
-* **Serving static files**: some files such as images just need to be sent directly to client without any processing.
+* **Serving static files**: send certain files directly to client without any processing, such as images.
-* **Dynamic HTML templating**: HTML pages need to be dynamically generated with content specific for that request before sending to client.
+* **Dynamic HTML templating**: dynamically generate HTML pages with content specific for that request before sending to client.
-* **Form handling**: we want to automatically generate HTML forms and handle data submitted by them.
+* **Form handling**: automatically generate HTML forms and handle data submitted by them.
-* **Persistence to database**: we want to store and retrieve data from a database in a concenient way.
+* **Persistence to database**: store and retrieve data from a database in a convenient way.

 In order to use a framework, things must be done in the way the framework dictates.
 This means files need particular names in specific folders, functions need to have certain signatures, special base classes need to be inherited, etc.
+Everything we will see in the following sections is specific to how things are done in Django (version 5.2).

 ##### Models, views and templates